AnishMandal939/sass_series/ReadMe.md

 and same thing for after and before pseudoclasses

 for these type of effects just use the "& " symbol and just use the colon " : " or " :: "

+### another main and most beautiful thing with sass is that is you can work by creating component
+rules to create file like component is underscore-filename.scss
+(_header.scss) -> create file for all header css effects and to use it import like in react does
+<code>@import './header';</code> // importing, we dont need the extension .scss it will recognize automatically